x2es/simple-rsync-backup/README.md

 ### Setup backup config

  * Copy `backup.sh` and `backup-launcher.cmd` (windows only) into target folder.
+ * For better windows experience instead of `backup-launcher.cmd` you may create shortcut with target: `C:\msys64\msys2_shell.cmd -here -c ./backup.sh`; working dir should point to backup target directory (not suitable for removable devices).
  * Open `backup.sh` and specify correct values for `BACKUP_SERVER` and `CONTAINER`

 Examples: